UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 # Implementing the parser
-The Lllvm.NET version of Kaleidoscope leverages ANTLR4 to parse the langague into a parse tree.
+The Lllvm.NET version of Kaleidoscope leverages ANTLR4 to parse the language into a parse tree.
 The chapter 2 sample doesn't actually generate any code.
 Instead it focuses on the general structure of the samples and parsing of the language.
 The sample for this chapter enables all language features to allow exploring the language and how it is parsed to help better understand the rest of the chapters better.
 It is hoped that users of this library find this helpful as understanding the language grammar from reading the LVM tutorials and source was a difficult task since it isn't formally defined in one place.
-(There are some EBNF like comments in the code but it is spread around without much real discussion of the lanbguage the tutorials guide you to implement)
+(There are some EBNF like comments in the code but it is spread around without much real discussion of the language the tutorials guide you to implement)

 ## Formal Grammar